 While the point of the hangboard does direct itself toward finger strength, a modern system should not limit itself to finger-strength training.
 The ideal board will cater to as many exercises as possible all while taking up the least amount of space.

-Together, the two parallel pieces of wood of the Megalith’s pulling surfaces take up 4.5 vertical inches.
-To that effect, the board stretches 25.75 inches end-to-end.
+Together, the two parallel wooden pieces of pulling surface take up 4.5 vertical inches.
+To that effect, the board stretches 25.75 inches end to end.
 This allows almost anyone to hangboard with their hands spaced at a shoulder’s width.

 The topmost length of hardwood comes in a convex shape that makes a comfortable jug when left at its most minimal setting.
 This sloping edge rotates about the x-axis increasing the steepness of that slope.
 It has six potential settings at 10-degree increments.
 At its steepest, the sloper rotates to 60 degrees.